-"Recognition Order") provide the terms under which the OSC, AMF, BCSC and ASC, respectively, permit TMX Group to operate a combined exchange and clearing group.
-These Recognition Orders impose, among other things, governance, conflict of interest management, financial viability, resource and other operational requirements and reporting obligations, some of which are outlined below.
+The recognition orders (as amended) of each of TMX Group, TSX Inc., TSX Venture Exchange Inc., TSX Alpha Exchange, CDCC, CDS and CDS Clearing (collectively, the "Recognition Orders", and individually, a "Recognition Order") provide the terms under which the OSC, AMF, BCSC and ASC, respectively, permit TMX Group to operate a combined exchange and clearing group.
+The Recognition Orders impose, among other things, governance, conflict of interest management, financial viability, resource and other operational requirements and reporting obligations, some of which are outlined below.
 The Recognition Orders also require that TMX Group and certain of its regulated subsidiaries conduct their business and operations in a manner that is consistent with the public interest.
-In addition, TMX Group is required to do everything within its control to cause each of TSX Inc., Alpha LP and TSX Alpha Exchange to carry out its activities as an exchange in compliance with applicable securities laws.
-TMX Group and TSX Inc. have each provided undertakings to the ASC and BCSC (the "ASC and BCSC Undertakings") in which they represent that, among other things, they will ensure that TSX Venture Exchange Inc. complies with the terms of its Recognition Orders.
+In addition, TMX Group is required to do everything within its control to cause each of TSX Inc. and TSX Alpha Exchange to carry out its activities as an exchange in compliance with applicable securities laws.
+TMX Group and TSX Inc. have each provided undertakings to the ASC and the BCSC (together, the "ASC and BCSC Undertakings") in which they represent that, among other things, they will ensure that TSX Venture Exchange Inc. complies with the terms of its Recognition Orders.

-Composition of the Boards of Directors of TMX Group Limited, TSX Inc., TSX Venture Exchange Inc., Montréal Exchange Inc., Alpha Trading Systems Inc. and Alpha Exchange Inc.
+Composition of the Boards of Directors of TMX Group Limited, TSX Inc., TSX Venture Exchange Inc. and Montréal Exchange Inc.

-In addition to corporate and securities law requirements, securities regulators that regulate TMX Group require TMX Group to comply with a myriad of governance requirements.
-Under the AMF Recognition Order and pursuant to the ASC and BCSC Undertakings, the boards of directors of TMX Group, TSX Inc., TSX Venture Exchange Inc. and Montréal Exchange Inc. must be identical.
-In order to ensure consistency of governance, TMX Group also maintains mirror boards for Alpha GP and Alpha Exchange Inc.
+In addition to corporate and securities law requirements, securities regulators that regulate TMX Group require it to comply with a myriad of governance requirements.
+Pursuant to the ASC and BCSC Undertakings, the boards of directors of TMX Group, TSX Inc. and TSX Venture Exchange Inc. must be identical and under the AMF Recognition Order for MX the board of directors of Montréal Exchange Inc. must be identical to that of TMX Group.

-Under the terms and conditions of the OSC, AMF, ASC and BCSC Recognition Orders, as applicable, the boards of directors of TMX Group, TSX Inc., TSX Venture Exchange Inc., Montréal Exchange Inc., Alpha Trading Systems Inc. and Alpha Exchange Inc. are subject to the following compositional requirements:
+Under the Recognition Orders of the OSC, the AMF, the ASC and the BCSC, as applicable, the boards of directors of TMX Group, TSX Inc., TSX Venture Exchange Inc. and Montréal Exchange Inc. are subject to the following compositional requirements:

-at least 50% of the directors (including the Chair) must be "independent" within the meaning of s.
-1.4 and 1.5 of National Instrument 52-110-Audit Committees ("NI 52-110"), provided however, that a person is not independent if the person is: (i) a partner, director, officer or employee of a marketplace participant of a marketplace owned or operated by TMX Group or TMX Group's affiliated entities (as such term is defined in National Instrument 21-101 - Marketplace Operation) ("NI 21-101") (a "TMX Group Marketplace") or an associate of such individual, or (ii) a partner, director, officer or employee of an affiliate of a marketplace participant of a TMX Group Marketplace who is responsible for or is actively or significantly engaged in the day-to-day operations of that participant, at least 50% of the directors (including the Chair) must be unrelated to each of the Alberta Investment Management Corporation, Caisse de dépôt et placement du Québec, Canada Pension Plan Investment Board, CIBC World Markets Inc., Desjardins Financial Corporation, Fonds de solidarité des travailleurs du Québec, The Manufacturers Life Insurance Company, National Bank Group Inc., National Bank Financial Inc., Ontario Teachers' Pension Plan Board, Scotia Capital Inc., TD Securities Inc. and 1802146 Ontario Limited, an affiliate of TD Securities Inc. (each, an "Original Maple Shareholder", and collectively, the "Original Maple Shareholders")
+- at least 50% of the directors (including the chair of the board) must be "independent" within the meaning of s.
+1.4 and 1.5 of National Instrument 52-110-Audit Committees ("NI 52-110"), provided however, that a person is not independent if the person is: (i) a partner, director, officer or employee of a marketplace participant of a marketplace owned or operated by TMX Group or TMX Group's affiliated entities (as such term is defined in National Instrument 21-101 Marketplace Operation ("NI 21-101")) (a "TMX Group Marketplace") or an associate of such individual, or (ii) a partner, director, officer or employee of an affiliate of a marketplace who is responsible for or is actively or significantly engaged in the day-to-day operations of that participant (any such director is referred to herein as "Independent"); - one director must be drawn from the Canadian independent investment dealer community (excluding investment dealers which are affiliates of Canadian Schedule I banks under the Bank Act); - at least 25% of the directors must be residents of Québec; - at least 25% of the directors must possess expertise in derivatives; and - at least 25% of the directors must have currently relevant expertise in the Canadian public venture capital markets.